jschaf/pggen/README.md

 Use sqlc if you don't wish to run Postgres to generate code or if you need better nullability analysis than pggen provides.

-Use pggen if you can run Postgres for code generation and you use complex queries that sqlc is unable to parse.
+Use pggen if you can run Postgres for code generation, and you use complex queries that sqlc is unable to parse.
 Additionally, use pggen if you have a custom database setup that's difficult to replicate in a schema file. pggen supports running on any database with any extensions.